von-js/kops-terraform/README.md

 # Using Terraform to privision AWS Resources(VPC, S3 etc) and Kops to provision the Kubernetes Cluster
+# This will create a Kubernetes Highly Available cluster all in free tier

 ## AWS/KOPS Envirnment setup